This layered salad is sure to be the hit of your next potluck or Easter celebration. It’s also make-ahead and customizable to your taste.

-I have a Layered Spring Salad to serve alongside your ham for your Easter menu and or for your next family gathering, potluck, or barbecue!
+I have a Layered Spring Salad to serve alongside your ham for your Easter menu and or for your next family gathering or potluck!

 Seven-layer salads were popular in the South in the 70s and 80s at potlucks and church socials and have recently started to make a comeback.
 The best part about this type of salad is you can build the layers to suit your taste, assembling ahead of time, refrigerating 4 hours to overnight.

 To dress it up for Easter or spring, I used some cute cookie or pie crust stamps.
 I have several sets of these for the seasons, used to decorated hand pies/empanadas, a Pumpkin Cheese Ball and Pumpkin-Pecan Streusel Pie.
-I picked this set up at Walmart a couple of weeks ago for less than $3.00.
+I picked this set up at Walmart for less than $3.00.